 The University of South Carolina College of Nursing is fully approved by the South Carolina Board of Nursing.
-The baccalaureate degree in nursing (BSN), master's degree in nursing (MSN), Doctor of Nursing Practice (DNP) and post-graduate APRN certificates at the University of South Carolina College of Nursing are accredited by the Commission on Collegiate Nursing Education (ttp://www.aacn.nche.edu/ccne-accreditation/accredited-programs).
+The baccalaureate degree in nursing (BSN), master's degree in nursing (MSN) and Doctor of Nursing Practice (DNP) at the University of South Carolina College of Nursing are accredited by the Commission on Collegiate Nursing Education (ttp://www.aacn.nche.edu/ccne-accreditation/accredited-programs).

 The Commission on Colleges, Southern Association of Colleges and Schools (SACS) is the recognized regional accrediting body.
 The University of South Carolina is accredited by SACS to award bachelor’s, master’s, and doctoral degrees .
 For additional information please see the SACS web site